bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Set style settings on id Tabs." />
 </p>

-I&apos;m setting the height 30 pixels and the line nine to 30 pixels and that puts the text in the vertical center.
+<p>I&apos;m setting the height 30 pixels and the line nine to 30 pixels and
+that puts the text in the vertical center.
 As long as it doesn&apos;t wrap around margin on the right to pixels to create a little bit of a gap and then I&apos;m just setting a background color, the color of the actual font color and then the text decoration.
-I&apos;m getting rid of the underlining putting some padding on the left and right.
+I&apos;m getting rid of the underlining putting some padding on the left and right.</p>

-So zero 15 pixels that would be zero on the top and bottom and 15 pixels and left and right.
-And then I&apos;m doing some border radius where I&apos;m putting the border giving a little three pixel radius on the top left and top right of each tab.
+<p>So zero 15 pixels that would be zero on the top and bottom and 15 pixels
+and left and right.
+And then I&apos;m doing some border radius where I&apos;m putting the border giving a little three pixel radius on the top left and top right of each tab.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 216. test, tabs display (128) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">